Top of the pageCheck Your Symptoms

-- Take an antihistamine, such as Benadryl or Chlor-Tripolon, to help treat hives and relieve itching.
+- Take an antihistamine, such as a non-drowsy one like loratadine (Claritin) or one that might make you sleepy like diphenhydramine (Benadryl), to help treat hives and relieve itching.
 Be sure to read and follow any warning on the label.
 Do not use strong soaps, detergents, and other chemicals, which can make itching worse.

 - Apply a thin layer of petroleum jelly, such as Vaseline, to a non-stick bandage, such as Telfa.

 - Apply the non-stick bandage with the petroleum jelly on it to the tattoo site.
 The petroleum jelly will prevent the irritated skin from sticking to the bandage.
 Putting the petroleum jelly on the bandage first will be less painful.

 - Apply a clean bandage once a day and change the bandage if it gets wet.
 If the bandage sticks, soak the tattoo area in warm water for a few minutes or take the bandage off under running water in the shower.

 - Leave the bandage off with the skin open to air whenever you can.